 Joining the Little Gaddesden Scouts 7

 Edward Bunn joined the Little Gaddesden Scout Troop at its start, October 26th 1911.
-He was a member of the Lion Patrol and his Patrol Leader was Frank (Francis E.H.J) Johnson.
+He was a member of the Lion Patrol and his Patrol Leader was Frank (Henry F.) Johnson.
 Edward subsequently obtained his Cook, Cyclist and Naturalist Badges.
 The Scouts first met in the Reading Room at John o’Gaddesden’s House but meetings soon moved to the Armoury, at 27 Little Gaddesden, the home of their Scout Master, Harry Temple.
 Miss Bridget Talbot was their President and Mr Humphrey Talbot their Treasurer.